 Canvas is a highly breathable and naturally waterproof material.
 Thanks to its breathability, you won’t see condensation building up on the tent walls like you might with synthetic fabrics.

 But unfortunately, those benefits come with a steep price!
 So keep this in mind if you’re on a budget.
-Speaking of which, we take a deep dive on camping finances in our article, The Total Cost of Camping.
+Speaking of which, we deeply dive into camping finances in our article, The Total Cost of Camping.

 When searching for a tent that will protect you regardless of the conditions, one of the first things to do is check the tent’s Hydrostatic Head (HH) rating.